-This is a delicious steamed sponge cake that is served in Nagasaki and this dish would be inspired by the Portuguese in the olden days.
-The cake is flavored with numerous ingredients like honey, chestnuts, or match which makes it a delicious sweet treat that you should not miss while in town.
+This is a delicious steamed sponge cake that is served in Nagasaki, and this dish was inspired by the Portuguese in the olden days.
+The cake is flavored with numerous ingredients like honey, chestnuts, or match, making it a delicious sweet treat you should not miss while in town.

 Explore Koshibyo Confucius Shrine

-The shrine is famous for being the only Confucian shrine that was built outside of mainland China and it dates back to 1893.
-This is also the best place to learn about the history of the Chinese community in the city and if you are a history lover this place is truly a must-visit.
-Nagasaki is a city with diverse cultures and historical landmarks that everyone can visit and enjoy, you will be stunned by the plethora of attractions that you can include on your Nagasaki Itinerary.
+The shrine is famous for being the only Confucian shrine that was built outside of mainland China, and it dates back to 1893.
+This is also the best place to learn about the history of the Chinese community in the city, and if you are a history lover, this place is truly a must-visit.
+Nagasaki is a city with diverse cultures and historical landmarks that everyone can visit and enjoy; you will be stunned by the plethora of attractions that you can include in your Nagasaki Itinerary.